boytchev/suica/docs/user-guide.md

 ### Line

-The object `line` represents a segment.
+Object.
+Represents a straight segment.
 Its properties are `center` (or `from`), `to`, `color` and `image`.
 The properties `center` and `from` are synonyms and they set the starting point of the segment, while `to` sets the ending point.
-By default a line is drawn as solid line, but it can be changed with custom [drawing](#images-and-drawings).
+By default a line is drawn as a solid line, but it can be changed with custom [drawing](#images-and-drawings).

 ```html